40 Medium Dog Breeds to Fit Any Family

 Basset hound

 Who doesn’t love the long-eared basset hound?
 “These dogs are built more for endurance than for speed, but their extremely powerful noses make up for what they lack in momentum,” says Dr. Nelson.
-Bred to sniff out rabbits and deer, basset hounds are not as energetic as some of these other medium-sized dogs, but Dr. Nelson suggests making sure they get moderate exercise to prevent weight gain.
+Bred to sniff out rabbits and deer, basset hounds are not as energetic as some of these other medium-sized dog breeds, but Dr. Nelson suggests making sure they get moderate exercise to prevent weight gain.

-“Their short, thick coats can shed heavily, so regular brushing is required, as is regular overall grooming, [since] their heavy ears can be prone to ear infections,” she adds.
+“Their short, thick coats can shed heavily, so regular brushing is required, as is regular overall grooming [since] their heavy ears can be prone to ear infections,” she adds.
 “Staying on top of skin and coat issues is a priority with this breed.”

 Breed overview